 # Setup script for graceful failure handling

-# 1. Create S3 bucket for maintenance page
+# 1. Create S3 bucket for error/status page

 # 2. Create Route 53 health check